BonJovi1/CS7641/index.md

 </p>

 ##### Data Cleaning and Preprocessing
-Our final goal is to train a Machine Learning classifier on our tweets.
+Our final goal is to train various supervised machine learning models on our tweets.
 In order to do this, we need to convert the text of all tweets to robust vector representations, which will be fed as input to our ML models.
-Hence, it is essential to clean the text of our data before we convert the sentences into vectors.
+Hence, it is essential to **clean the text of our data** before we can convert the sentences into vectors.
 Tweets can be really messy; for instance, one of the tweets in our dataset is:

 ```
 @Oktoba1 @shapulem @Bongagatshen Oh shit*t I saw it and have always known about Bill Gates depopulation.
 That man is nuts
 ```

 We can see this text is extremely messy with various user mentions, hashtags and lots of stopwords (I, it, is etc.).
-We wish to extract words from this tweet that actually contain information about the tweet and discard the rest.
+We wish to extract words from this tweet that actually contain relevant and salient information about the tweet, while discarding the rest.
 We carry out a systematic and an efficient data cleaning and preprocessing pipeline as explained below.

 - **Deletion of User Mentions** from the tweets.
 - Performing **word segmentation of the hashtags**, for instance, #KillBillGates converts to `['kill', 'bill', 'gates']`